x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mail-flow-reports.md

 ms.custom:
 ---

-## Mail flow insights in the modern Exchange admin center
+# Mail flow reports in the modern Exchange admin center

 Admins can use mail flow reports in the modern Exchange admin center (modern EAC) to establish baselines and discover trends to fix issues related to mail flow in their organization.